athensresearch/athens/README.md

 This project is early and there's plenty of interesting and challenging work to do.

-If you find a bug or want to fix a bug, I :heart: PRs and issues!
+If you find a bug or want to fix a bug, we :heart: PRs and issues!
 If you see an issue in the [queue](https://github.com/gomods/athens/issues) that you'd like to work on, please just post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.

 # Resources: